Our legislative functions

 The eSafety Commissioner was established as an independent statutory office under the Enhancing Online Safety Act 2015 (Cth).

-The functions of the Commissioner are set out in section 15 of the Act.
+Many of the functions of the Commissioner are set out in section 15 of the Act.

 Initially, these functions primarily related to enhancing online safety for Australian children.
 In 2017, the Act was amended to expand the Commissioner's remit to promoting and enhancing online safety for all Australians.